chummelt/Intergenerational-Income-Mobility/README.md

 - **Third**: intergenerational mobility in East Germany and West Germany (sub-sample)

 The data preparation and linear regressions are conducted in the stata do-files.
 The visualizations, quantile regressions und transition matrices are conducted in the r scripts.
-Every step is described detailed in the scripts.
-Nevertheless, this readme provides the additional econometric framework in addition to the code.
+Every step is described in detail within the scripts.
+Nevertheless, this readme provides the additional econometric framework in addition to the codes.

 ## 2 Methodology of Analysis: